 When falling asleep at night, it might feel like your brain and body are “shutting down” or switching off for a few hours.
 In fact, a variety of complicated things happen in your body when you’re asleep — both obvious and not-so-obvious.
 Yes, you’re dreaming (which you may or may not remember) and snoring lightly or… not so lightly.
 But you are also consolidating memories, repairing muscles and cells, and so much more.

 While you sleep, your body moves through different sleep stages in two types of sleep: Non-REM sleep (NREM) and rapid eye movement sleep (REM).
-You spend roughly 75% of your sleeping time in NREM sleep, which is sometimes also called slow-wave sleep (SWS).
+You spend roughly 75% of your sleeping time in NREM sleep, which is sometimes also called slow-wave sleep (SWS) in deep sleep.

 The National Institute of Neurological Disorders and Stroke describes the different sleep stages as follows:

-- Stage 1 sleep is an extremely light stage, and it’s fairly easy to be woken up.
+- Stage 1 sleep is a relatively light stage, and it’s fairly easy to be woken up.

-- During Stage 2 sleep, body temperature drops, and breathing and heart rate become regular.
+- During Stage 2 sleep, body temperature drops, and breathing and heart rate begins to slow.

 - After a period of REM sleep, one full sleep cycle is complete and Stage 1 sleep starts again.